 New Amp stage

-The first is that output impedance on both its 2.5mm balanced and 3.5mm unbalanced jacks.
+The first is the output impedance on both its 2.5mm balanced and 3.5mm unbalanced jacks.
 This was a polarizing topic the minute the 10Ω spec sheet was released for the original R6.

 Low impedance IEMs would have to be jacked via an iFi IEMatch cable (an accidental hero, much to iFi’s delight I am sure) to prevent what we call low-z skew.
 This is basically where the frequency tuning takes a turn away from what you expect, such as a darker tone or less bass.
 It seemed to have an effect on very sensitive IEMs, particularly BA designs.